Wolverine971/9takes/src/blog/people/musicians/Miley-Cyrus.md

 Miley's fear of being ordinary is evident in her dramatic career shifts and headline-grabbing behavior.
 From her transition out of her Disney persona to her provocative "Wrecking Ball" era, Miley has consistently pushed boundaries, refusing to be boxed into a single identity.

-## Miley's Music: A Type 4 Lyrical Journey
+## A Lyrical Journey: How Miley's Music Reflects Her Type 4 Traits

+How does Miley use her music to convey her innermost feelings?

 Miley's music and lyrics are a window into her Type 4 personality.
 Her songs often explore themes of identity, emotional depth, and the struggle to be understood – all hallmarks of Type 4.